yevheniyc/Autodidact/1i_AWS_ET_Lynda/README.md

         - Encrypt data before storing it on any storage devices
         - Encrypt the entire file storage systems.
 In AWS file storage comes in 2 different variaties:
     	    - Elastic block storage - persists beyond the lifetime of the underlying instance - **encryptable**
 	        - Local storage - will not servive the termination of the instance on which it presides - **encryptable**
 	    - Store/Encrypt data in other AWS stores as well
         - Protect AWS access credentials - AWS supplies two types of security credentials:
 	        - AWS Access Keys - has two parts to it:
                 - A public access key ID
                 - A secret key ID:
                     - when using the APIs, use secret key ID for request authentication
                     - all public API requests sent via the internet should be sent over HTTPS
                     - if your application uses other AWS services, which require your secret key, rather than having your secret key be part of the applicaiton code, you should build your applications in a manner such that this secret key is passed in as arguments during launch of the application.
 The secret key should also be encrypted before sending.
                     - you can also launch your instance in IAM role - allows an instance to have access to the credentials associated with that role.
                         - IAM role - AWS's service designed so that your applications can securely make API requests from your instances, without requiring you to manage the security credentials that the applications use.
 Instead of creating and distributing your AWS credentials, you can delegate permission to make API requests using IAM roles.
 IAM is also used to manage access control: it allows you to create users and manage their permissions by assigning them roles and placing them into groups.
-                    - if your secret has been compromised - request a new one by rotating to a new access key ID
+                    - if your secret key has been compromised - request a new one by rotating to a new access key ID
                     - rather than handing out your root account information to everyone that needs access, it is strongly recommended that you create separate users for each person needing access.
 Then give them access only to the services they need to access.
                     - Make sure to secure your own applications - AWS provides security groups which act as your firewalls to the associated instances - always make sure you lock this down and restrict access to the instances.
                     - Make sure to update all software packages and apply all security patches - all of the pre-cloud application security practices still apply in the cloud.
             - X509 Certificates

 ***